PSALM 8 TALK

 Yes it comes from mankind’s greed and selfish living, which comes from man’s rebellion to God’s rule of their lives.

 We do rule over domestic and wild animals, we do rule over birds in the air and fish in the sea but that rule because of sin is a rule of destruction and frankly we have made a real mess of this world.

-What is the answer?
-Of course the answer is Jesus and his death for sin as Paul tells us in Romans 8 : 22 – 25,
+Of course, the answer is Jesus and his death for sin and the salvation that brings to this world as Paul tells us in Romans 8: 22 – 25,

 David uttered these same words at the start of the Psalm and he now closes it with the same words.
 He has looked into heavens and seen God’s majesty, he has realized that not only did God make such a vast and beautiful universe but he made man and gave him great dignity and power.
 Man of course, through the first Adam fell to the devils lie of seeking to be like God and control his own destiny.
 But God sent Jesus who has redeemed us, brought us back by his death for us.